Skip to content

 Create a user account on the VFS Global site to begin your application process.

-Log in to your account and select a date and time at one of the VFS Centres in Berlin or Düsseldorf.
+Log in to your account and choose a date and time at the VFS Service Centre

 Bring your original documents, application form, pay the required fees, and have your biometric data captured.